 A 3-yearly vaccination booster has been recommended by a veterinary

 association provided the vaccine used is a MLV.
 The association stated

 that there is live-long immunity if MLV vaccines are used, but as a

 compromise, 3-yearly vaccination is recommended.
 Some dog book authors

 then recommend 3-yearly vaccination in their books.
 Not all American or

-One vaccine importer showed me the literature for a "new" vaccine in
+One vaccine importer showed me the literature for a "new" vaccine in May

-vaccinate yearly with this 3-yearly vaccine."
+yearly with this 3-yearly vaccine."